Isao Tomita: 1980-2000: SoundCloud concerts

 In 1984, Tomita released Canon of the Three Stars, which featured classical pieces renamed for astronomical objects.
 For example, the title piece is his version of Pachelbel's Canon in D Major.
 He credits himself with "The Plasma Symphony Orchestra", which was a computer synthesizer process using the wave forms of electromagnetic emanations from various stars and constellations for the sonic textures of this album.

 Tomita performed a number of outdoor "SoundCloud" concerts, with speakers surrounding the audience in a "cloud of sound".
 He gave a big concert in 1984 at the annual contemporary music Ars Electronica festival in Linz, Austria called Mind of the Universe, mixing tracks live in a glass pyramid suspended over an audience of 80,000 people.
-He also performed another two special concerts otwo years later to celebrate the Statue of Liberty centennial (Back to the Earth) as well another one in Sydney in 1 January, 1988 produced to celebrate Australia's bicentenary as unifield country.
-The Australian performance was part of a A$7 million gift from Japan to the country, which included the largest fireworks display up to that time: six fixed sound and lighting systems — one of those on a moored barge in the centre of the Sydney Harbour the another was flown by Chinook helicopter during the relevant parts of the show.
+He also performed another two special concerts in 1986 to celebrate the Statue of Liberty centennial (Back to the Earth) as well another one in Sydney on 1 January 1988 produced to celebrate Australia's bicentenary as unifield country.
+The Australian performance was part of a A$7 million gift from Japan to the country, which included the largest fireworks display up to that time: six fixed sound and lighting systems — one of those on a moored barge in the centre of the Sydney Harbour, another one was flown by Chinook helicopter during the relevant parts of the show.
 A fleet of barges with Japanese cultural performances,including a boat parade in which a kabuki theater performance was staged.passed by at various times.
-His last SoundCloud event was in Nagoya, Japan in 1997, featuring guest performances by The Manhattan Transfer,Ray Charles, Dionne Warwick, and Rick Wakeman.
+His last SoundCloud event was in Nagoya, Japan in 1997, featuring guest performances by The Manhattan Transfer, Ray Charles, Dionne Warwick, and Rick Wakeman.

 In the late 1990s, he composed a symphonic fantasy for orchestra and synthesizer titled The Tale of Genji, inspired by the eponymous 11th-century Japanese story.
 It was performed by symphony orchestras in Tokyo, Los Angeles, and London.
 A live concert CD version was released in 1999 followed by a studio version in 2000.